 A personal pitch is basically a succinct introduction to yourself and your background.
-Having an outline pitch ready is a great confidence-booster for graduate interviews, networking events and careers fairs.
+Having an outline pitch ready is a great confidence-booster for graduate interviews (whether in-person, over the phone or over video), networking events and careers fairs.
 The process of creating one also helps you to focus on what employers want and helps you specifically demonstrate how you meet their requirements.

 60 seconds to make an impact